Everything PR News

 In 2020, Google launched structured data support for images, allowing publishers to mark up images with schema.org metadata that Google would then surface in search results — author, license, creator, copyright holder, original URL, and other attribution data.
 The change was a publisher-friendly response to longstanding complaints about attribution and image-license violations.

 Original imagery as competitive moat.
-The publishers who win in the AI-engine era are the ones who produce original photography, original illustration, original data visualization, and original explanatory imagery.
-Stock photography and licensed third-party imagery is now operationally subordinate to the AI engines' synthetic generation capabilities.
-Original visual assets are the asset class that cannot be synthesized away.
+The publishers who compound in image search are the ones who produce original photography, original illustration, and original data visualization.
+Stock photography and licensed third-party imagery does not differentiate.

-Image SEO discipline continues to matter.
-Traditional image SEO — alt text, file names, image sitemaps, accessible captions, page-level relevance signals — continues to matter and increasingly serves as input to AI engines.
-The 2013 image SEO playbook has not been retired; it has been extended.
+Image SEO discipline.
+Alt text, file names, image sitemaps, accessible captions, page-level relevance signals.
+The 2013 image SEO playbook has not been retired — it has been extended.
+See EPR's full 2026 pillar: Optimizing Website Images for SEO in 2026.

 License clarity and rights management.
-The Getty Images dispute that triggered the 2018 View Image removal was a preview of the broader rights-management disputes that AI engine training and citation has created.
-Publishers should be explicit about image licensing, attribution requirements, and rights-management on every visual asset, and should consider participating in industry efforts to ensure AI engines respect publisher licensing terms.
+The Getty Images dispute that triggered the 2018 View Image removal was a preview of the broader rights-management disputes that have continued since.
+Publishers should be explicit about image licensing, attribution requirements, and rights-management on every visual asset.

-Google Images has been substantially restructured five times: 2013 (inline previews, removal of source-page background load), 2018 (View Image button removal), 2020 (structured image data expansion), 2023 (Search Generative Experience launch), and 2024-2025 (AI Overviews general rollout and multimodal integration).
+Google Images has been substantially restructured multiple times.
+The most consequential changes were in 2013 (inline previews, removal of source-page background load), 2018 (View Image button removal), and 2020 (structured image data expansion).

 Why did Google remove the View Image button?